sschober/gropdf-zig/README.md

 # A groff PDF device written in zig

-The original UNIX typesetting software roff has a GNU flavor called `groff`, which you will very likely have installed on your computer if you use MacOS, a Linux distribution, or Windows with MinGW or WSL.
+The original UNIX typesetting software `roff` (from 'runoff') has a GNU implementation called `groff`, which you will very likely have installed on your computer if you use MacOS, a Linux distribution, or Windows with MinGW or WSL.
 It is used today mainly to typeset man pages in the terminal, but actually it's much more powerful.
 Using macro packages like, `ms` or `mom`, you can produce beautifully typeset documents in `dvi`, `ps` or `pdf` format.

 To produce the mentioned output formats `groff` uses so called devices.
 These devices encapsulate the implementation details for producing a format and